CatherineP37/project_5/README.md

 - As a site user I can read a description of a product so that I can learn more about the product before deciding to buy or not.

+Epic - Reviews

+- As a site user I can read reviews about a product so that I can get more information about the product.

+- As a site user I can write a review about a product.

 ## Wireframes